mirage/irmin.org/data/tutorial/05_architecture.md

 As for the block store, you can choose a reference store from the ones provided by Irmin, or you can create your own using the interface [Irmin.ATOMIC_WRITE_STORE].
-The operations you have to implement need to satifisy some constraints:
+The operations you have to implement need to satisfy some constraints:

-- concurrent reads of the same branch name return the same hash, that is the same commit.
-Updates of a branch name to a given commit should be consistent: subsequent reads of a branch name should always result in the last hash which has been written.
+- concurrent reads of the same branch name return the same hash.
+Updates of a branch name to a given commit should be sequentially consistent: subsequent reads of a branch name should always result in the last hash which has been written.

 - writes are implemented using two operations. `set` updates a branch name to a given hash, but provides no guarantees in the case of concurrent writes.
   `test_and_set` is a two step operation: (1) it first checks what is the current hash of a branch name and (2) it then updates the branch name to a new hash.
-This two step operation needs to be atomic to guarantee that in case of concurrent writes the _fastest_ write only updates the branch name.
+This two step operation needs to be atomic to guarantee that in case of concurrent writes only the _fastest_ write updates the branch name.

   Ensuring that `test_and_set` is atomic is usually not very easy to do, as the POSIX interface does not provide such an operation.
 [Irmin_unix.FS] uses a